Skip to content

 Checkout test

 The code is entered at the store checkout to confirm it applies and produces a discount.
+A code that applies but produces zero discount is treated as non-functional.

 2